ihsn/SDCTheory/index.rst

-Statistical Disclosure Control for Microdata: A Theory Guide
+Statistical Disclosure Control for Microdata: Theory
 ===========================================================================

-This guide provides and introduction to the theory of Statistical Disclosure Control (SDC) for microdata including an overview of most commonly applied methods in SDC, a step-by-step overview of the complete SDC process and many examples from practice in NSOs.
+This guide provides and introduction to the theory of Statistical Disclosure Control (SDC) for microdata. it includes an overview of most commonly applied methods in SDC, a step-by-step overview of the complete SDC process and many examples from practice in National Statistics Offices (NSOs).

-For guidance on the technical implementation of the methods, this guide is accompanied by two guides on the technical implementation for completing the SDC process using the *R* package *sdcMicro*.
-Both guides are available as Read the Docs documentations:
+For guidance on the technical implementation of the theory mentioned in the guide, please refer to our guides:

-(i) |sdcpractice| for using *sdcMicro* from command-line
+(i) |sdcpractice| for guidence on the application of methods and on using *sdcMicro* from the command-line

-(ii) |sdcappdocs| for using the GUI *sdcApp* for *sdcMicro*
+(ii) |sdcappdocs| for guidence on the application of methods and on using using the GUI *sdcApp* available in for *sdcMicro*

 .. |sdcpractice| raw:: html